State Guide

 That said, MyCase has important limitations.
 Not all courts are on Odyssey, and how far back records go varies by county.
 Records filed before a county's conversion to the Odyssey system may only be available in person at the clerk's office.
 And MyCase is not a substitute for identity narrowing — running a common name in Indiana without an age range or location filter still produces substantial noise.

 The other key Indiana context is Marion County.
 Indianapolis and Marion County merged into a consolidated government called Unigov in 1970.
 Like Nashville-Davidson in Tennessee, the city and county are the same jurisdiction for most purposes.
 Indianapolis records are Marion County records.
+If you are comparing search approaches across the Midwest, our people search by state guides show how Indiana compares to neighboring states.

 Key takeaways